 Admission of doctoral students

-Admission of doctoral students takes place in 4 steps: establishment of a doctoral position, recruitment of a candidate, admission of the candidate to doctoral education at KI and subsequently writing of the Individual Study Plan (ISP).
+Admission of doctoral students takes place in 4 steps: establishment of a doctoral position (normally including simultaneous application for a “Green Light”), recruitment of a candidate, admission of the candidate to doctoral education at KI and subsequently writing of the Individual Study Plan (ISP).
 It can take up to 2-3 months to completion of the admission step so principal supervisors should initiate the process in good time.
 The necessary procedures are described at Admission to doctoral education at KI.
 Please note that you need to be logged in to access required LabMed specific information.

 KI uses an online system for administration of doctoral/licentiate studies (Ladok).
 Among other things students must register for their doctoral studies each term and for all doctoral courses using Ladok.
 Information about Ladok is available here.
 The online Individual Study Plan (ISP) is a living document that allows the doctoral student, supervisors and others to follow the doctoral student’s progress.
 Some update information is added automatically (from Ladok) while other updates are added manually, eg. annual follow-ups.
 Information about Individual Study Plan (ISP).